Last Updated on January 18, 2025

 Physical Features of Ganga River

-The Ganga river flows down the Southern end of the grand majestic Himalayas on the Indian end and the Tibetan autonomous region in China.
-The northern Uttarakhand region witnesses the birth of 5 different headstreams namely Bhagirathi, Alaknanda, Mandakini, Dhauliganga and Pindar.
-The volume of the river ganga increases due to the fact that it receives a number of tributaries while simultaneously entering a heavy rainfall region which causes flooding in some settlements in the banks of this river.
-From Haridwar and Rishikesh Ganga makes its way through Uttar Pradesh to Allahabad before entering Bihar where its main tributaries include Gandak and Kosi.
-West Bengal is the final state the river enters before entering into Bangladesh and joining Mahananda from the northern end.
+The Ganga River flows down the southern end of the grand majestic Himalayas on the Indian side and the Tibetan Autonomous Region in China.
+The northern Uttarakhand region witnesses the birth of five different headstreams, namely Bhagirathi, Alaknanda, Mandakini, Dhauliganga, and Pindar.
+The volume of the river Ganga increases because it receives a number of tributaries while simultaneously entering a heavy rainfall region, which causes flooding in some settlements on the banks of this river.
+From Haridwar and Rishikesh, the Ganga makes its way through Uttar Pradesh to Allahabad before entering Bihar, where its main tributaries include Gandak and Kosi.
+West Bengal is the final state the river enters before flowing into Bangladesh and joining the Mahananda River from the northern end.

 Plant and Animal Life

-As indicated in the historical writings of 16th and 17th centuries the area surrounding Ganga and Yamuna were densely populated with thick green forests supporting a thriving culture of plants and animals like elephants, buffalo, bison, rhinoceros, lions, tigers etc. these animals used to be hunted here.
-Most parts of the original naturally occurring vegetation has disappeared due to climate change and commercial crop cultivation for the ever growing population of India.
-Only in the Sundarban region will you be able to explore and witness some of the vast varieties of animals like royal Bengal tigers, crocodiles, marsh deers etc. fishes are also a largely occurring population in this river water especially in the delta region.
-The Ganges Brahmaputra basin is also home to the famous Ganga dolphins which had once been endangered and are now making a comeback.
-Exotic birds can also be viewed at the banks of these rivers like – kites, partridges, fowls etc.
+As indicated in the historical writings of the 16th and 17th centuries, the area surrounding the Ganga and Yamuna was densely populated with thick green forests supporting a thriving culture of plants and animals like elephants, buffalo, bison, rhinoceros, lions, tigers, etc. These animals used to be hunted here.
+Most parts of the original naturally occurring vegetation have disappeared due to climate change and commercial crop cultivation for the ever-growing population of India.
+Only in the Sundarbans region can you explore and witness some of the vast varieties of animals like Royal Bengal tigers, crocodiles, marsh deer, etc.

 Religious and Cultural Significance